Skip to main content

 2deposit-20

-Requesting to Return an Incoming ACH
+Return an incoming ACH

 Below is the list of the most commonly encountered ACH return codes.